363

 I stood there in disbelief.

-Me car would probably be trashed and here he was talking about that make-believe tournament that got me into this trouble in the first place.
-I thought the three of them would stop and see I wasn't coming, but no, no, they just keep talking and going.
-I decided I better catch up, because I had no choice really, I had been up and down that street like a rat in a maze and to keep going back and forth was a fruitless endeavour.
+Me car would probably be trashed, and here he was talking about that make-believe tournament that got me into this trouble in the first place.
+I thought the three of them would stop and see I wasn't coming, but no, no, they just kept talking and going.
+I decided I better catch up because I had no choice really.
+I had been up and down that street like a rat in a maze, and to keep going back and forth was a fruitless endeavour.

-We walked about ten blocks and I was starting to get really irritated now.
-I was about to run me piehole when the Weas turned and opened a door and in they went with me feeling completely confused behind them.
+We walked about ten blocks, and I was getting really irritated now.
+I was about to run me piehole when the Weas turned and opened a door, and in they went with me, feeling completely confused behind them.
 The place was filled with people.
 There were tables all set up with . . .
 Chinese checkers!
 He wasn't kidding, and I was gobsmacked.

-We shuffled over, Mr. Chang rose half way and shook me hand with a bow.
+We shuffled over.
+Mr. Chang rose halfway and shook my hand with a bow.
 I did the same and sat opposite him.
-A man came over and flipped a coin, Mr. Chang called it and it was 'tails' his call.
+A man came over and flipped a coin.
+Mr. Chang called it, and it was 'tails' his call.
 Several people grouped around us.
 The man with the coin explained we had seven games.

 "The first player to reach all ten destination holes is the winner.
-You will play 7 rounds and the person who has won more rounds wins," the man said and we started.
-I won three, Mr. Chang won three, we were down to the big finish.
-I looked up to see what Weasil's reaction was, but I noticed he wasn't in the crowd.
+You will play 7 rounds, and the person who has won more rounds wins," the man said, and we started.
+I won three, Mr. Chang won three, and We were down to the big finish.
+I looked up to see Weasil's reaction, but I noticed he wasn't in the crowd.
 I looked around to see where he might have gone off to.
-I couldn't find him and I was a little disturbed I had diligently been playing this ridiculous game at his request, and he, did not have the decency to watch!
+I couldn't find him.
+I was a little disturbed.
+I had diligently been playing this ridiculous game at his request, and he did not have the decency to watch!
 This agitation so threw me concentration that Mr. Chang won the last game.
 I shook his hand and the hands of some of the watchers and went off in search of Weasil while Mr. Chang was presented with a trophy.
 A trophy!
-If I had known that I'd have forgot Weasil altogether so I'd win and had proof positive for Tonya that I was actually at a tournament.
+If I had known that, I'd have forgotten Weasil altogether, so I'd win and had proof positive for Tonya that I was actually at a tournament.

 "What's back there?"
 I asked a bystander.